TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/Setup.rst

     :name: user-setup-default
     :type: any

-    This sets *default* values of the property.
-A user may override these using its :guilabel:`User Settings` module.
-This affects only *new* users who did not login yet.
-It is not usually not possible to set new defaults for users who already logged in at least once.
+    With this property you can set *default* values.
+In case a backend user may override these settings using its :guilabel:`User Settings` module the default settings will be overridden for this specific backend user.
+To change the defaults for users with this property only affects *new* users who did not login yet.
+It is usually not possible to set new defaults for users who already logged in, at least once.
     The only way to apply new defaults to existing users is by :guilabel:`Reset Backend User Preferences` in the :guilabel:`Admin tools > Maintenance` section of the install tool.

     ..  literalinclude:: _Setup/_user-setup-default.tsconfig
         :language: typoscript